 Validations of the IDH though remain scarce in the long-term and mainly rely on the analysis of taxonomic richness (J. F. Molino & Sabatier, 2001).
-Taxonomic richness alone, however, gives limited or misleading information on forests recovery and functioning (Chaudhary, Burivalova, Koh, & Hellweg, 2016).
-More ecological-meaningful analysis would couple richness with (i) evenness, that would reveal the changes in the species abundance distribution and thus the underlying ecological processes, and (ii) composition that is crucial for conservation issues (Bellwood, Wainwright, Fulton, & Hoey, 2006; Lavorel & Garnier, 2002).
-Furthermore, a functional approach accounting for species biological attributes would directly link communities diversity, composition and redundancy to ecosystem functioning and to its environmental constraints (Baraloto et al., 2012; Violle et al., 2007).
-In that respect, the functional trait-based approach that focus on major traits related to species ecology and mediate species performance in a given environment was successfully adopted (Díaz et al., 2005).
-For instance, the functional approach revealed in tropical rainforests the deterministic processes entailing, after disturbance, a functional shift from a dominance of “conservative” slow-growing species dealing with scarce resources to “acquisitive” fast-growing species with rapid and efficient use of abundant resources (Hérault et al., 2011; Reich, 2014).
-This shift is translated into the trajectories of key functional traits related to resource acquisition (leaf and stem traits) and life-history traits (seed mass, maximum size) (Chave et al., 2009; Steege et al., 2006; Westoby & Wright, 2006; Wright et al., 2004).
-Eventually a complete overview of communities’ response to disturbance would encompass the changes in functional redundancy that quantifies the amount of shared trait values among species (Carmona, Bello, Mason, & Lepš, 2016).
+Taxonomic richness alone, however, gives limited or misleading information on forest recovery and functioning (Chaudhary, Burivalova, Koh, & Hellweg, 2016).
+More ecological-meaningful analysis would first couple taxonomic richness and evenness, which reveals the changes in species abundance distribution and hence in the underlying ecological processes.
+Analysis would as well include taxonomic composition, which is crucial for conservation issues (Bellwood, Wainwright, Fulton, & Hoey, 2006; Lavorel & Garnier, 2002).
+Eventually, including a functional approach accounting for species biological attributes would be highly revealing of ecological process involved in community response to disturbance.
+The functional trait-based approach indeed directly links community diversity, composition and redundancy to ecosystem functioning and environmental constraints (Baraloto et al., 2012; Violle et al., 2007).
+In that respect, a vast literature allowed recognizing major traits related to species ecology and mediating species performance in a given environment (Díaz et al., 2005).
+Specifically in tropical forests, the functional approach revealed the post-disturbance deterministic processes entailing a shift from a dominance of “conservative” slow-growing species dealing with scarce resources, to a dominance of “acquisitive” fast-growing species with rapid and efficient use of abundant resources (Hérault et al., 2011; Reich, 2014).
+This shift is translated into the trajectories of average community value of key functional traits related to resource acquisition (leaf and stem traits) and life-history strategy (seed mass, maximum size) (Chave et al., 2009; Steege et al., 2006; Westoby & Wright, 2006; Wright et al., 2004).
+The functional approach would eventually be completed with the analysis of functional redundancy that quantifies the amount of shared trait values among species (Carmona, Bello, Mason, & Lepš, 2016).
 The high functional redundancy of hyper-diverse tropical forests (Bellwood et al., 2006) mitigates the impacts of species removal on ecosystem functioning and determines the resilience of communities after disturbance (Díaz et al., 2005; Elmqvist et al., 2003).

 In this study, we monitored over 30 years the response of 75 ha of Neotropical forest plots set up on a gradient of disturbance intensity, from 10 to 60% of ecosystem above-ground biomass (AGB) loss.
 We made use of a large functional traits database encompassing major leaf, stem and life-history traits in order to draw the taxonomic and functional trajectories in terms of richness, evenness, composition and redundancy.
-Specifically, we (i) elucidated community taxonomic and functional recovery and the underlying ecological processes, (ii) clarified the validity of the IDH in the long term for tropical forest and its translation into different trajectories in time, and (iii) questioned community recovery time.
+Specifically, we (i) elucidated community taxonomic and functional recovery and the underlying ecological processes, (ii) clarified the validity of the IDH in the long term for tropical forest and its translation into different trajectories in time, and (iii) examined community recovery time.

 MATERIAL AND METHODS